Our Artists In The News

 Clinton Fein's artist page on Michael Petronko Gallery

-Harold Pinter's 1984 Award Winning Play, "One For The Road", was put on on October 19th and 20th in Santa Monica, California.
-The Play's Backdrops featured some of the renound images from Clinton Fein's Torture Series.
-Below is a link to Clinton's artist page on our site, which contains the full article about his work, as well as having a link to the site itself if you would like to view more information about the play.
+Harold Pinter's 1984 Award Winning Play, "One For The Road," was performed on October 19th and 20th in Santa Monica, California.
+The Play's Backdrops featured some of the renowned images from Clinton Fein's Torture Series.
+Below is a link to Clinton's artist page on our site, which contains the full article about his work, as well as having a link to the site itself if you would like to view more information.

 Check Back Often For More Of Our Artists In The News